netgroup/OSHI-monitoring/README.md

     DETAILED_OUTPUT = 'DETAILED_OUTPUT' # Detailed output about RRD updates (current values for each variable) OUTPUT_LEVEL = SUMMARY_OUTPUT
     ```
+    *To change the output level you currently need to restart mininet after updating config.py.*

 2. Run mininet with an included example topology:
     ```
     cd /home/user/workspace/OSHI-monitoring